leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 And so, the mean Food Hygiene Ratings by deprivation level have been calculated, with the results to two decimal places as follows:

-Deprived: 4.46
+**Deprived: 4.46**

 Middle Class: 4.74

 Affluent: 4.73

-The sample of deprived areas have significantly lower average Food Hygiene Ratings than the middle class and affluent areas.
-The sample of middle class areas score 0.01 points higher on average than the affluent areas, but this is negligible of course, and suggests that generally, food safety plateaus to a very high standard for areas that are not deprived.
+The sample of **deprived** areas have significantly lower average Food Hygiene Ratings than the middle class and affluent areas.
+The sample of middle class areas score 0.01 points higher on average than the affluent areas, but this is negligible of course, and suggests that generally, food safety plateaus to a very high standard for areas that are not particularly deprived.
 Nonetheless, the average rating in deprived areas is not alarmingly low and most businesses still achieve high scores despite possible disadvantages.

 Additionally, the mean Hygiene scores by deprivation level have also been computed.
 The results are as follows, to two decimal places:

-Deprived: 3.17
+**Deprived: 3.17**

 Middle Class: 2.67